 International exchanges play an essential role in maintaining French teams' excellence; they also testify to such excellence.
-In addition to a large number of voluntary partnerships and collaboration agreements, Insmi organizes exchanges between networks through specific CNRS tools such as international joint units, international associated laboratories and international research networks.
+In addition to a large number of voluntary partnerships and collaboration agreements, Insmi organizes exchanges between networks through specific CNRS tools such as international research networks, international associated laboratories and international joint units.

 - International associated laboratories (LIA, Laboratoires internationaux associés) bring together partner institutions (PI) that contribute human and material resources to a jointly-defined project;

 - International joint units (UMI, Unités mixtes internationales) are full-fledged laboratories that are located in other countries than France and staffed by personnel from both the CNRS and the partner country.
 The UMI device is the tightest level of cooperation the CNRS may build with a foreign institution: the UMI labs have equal status to the CNRS laboratories in France.
 The Insmi's UMIs are thus located: